 - Stick with an answer once it has been selected unless there is an apparent reason to change it (for example, if you notice an error).
 Doubting yourself too often won’t benefit your score unless there is a compelling reason for changing an answer, such as proof of incorrectness in the previously provided information or evidence of a mistake during calculations, etc.

-- Make sure that all answers are accurate – double-check calculations when needed (especially in mathematical assessments) and ensure that the factual information presented is correct before submitting your work for grading purposes.
+- Make sure all answers are accurate – double-check calculations when needed (especially in mathematical assessments) and ensure that the factual information presented is correct before submitting your work for grading purposes.

 - After completing each part of an assessment, be sure to review it one last time before submitting it for evaluation; go through every detail again carefully in case you missed something or made a mistake somewhere along the way because correcting errors at this point will not be possible once submitted for grading purposes; however, some assessments may offer extra credit points for spotting mistakes in others’ work which can significantly boost overall performance scores if applicable (this will depend exclusively on individual assessment requirements).